LindadeHaan/Functional-Programming/README.md

 #### Day 1 | October 29, 2018
 * The kick-off of the course functional programming.;
-* Introduction assigment from someone from the OBA;
+* Introduction assigment from Mark from the OBA;
 * Connect with the API of the OBA;
 * Workshop Titus.